Get to know: how and when to use FAST Reveal

 It can be hard to spot clashes, especially if you’re starting out with music production.
 FAST Reveal highlights things visually, it analyses for you when you can't hear it yourself.
 If your ears are struggling to identify audio problems or the room you’re in means you’re missing the competing instruments in your mix, seeing them with your eyes helps massively.

 Q: What happens when you don't have FAST Reveal on?

 A: As touched upon, different rooms and spaces will highlight clashes, as every space is unique.
 Bass instruments blur into one, and you can’t distinguish between the separate parts, especially when talking about the kick drum and a bass synth or bass guitar.
 In one space your mix might sound okay but in another have no clarity between parts sharing the same frequency range.
 Having FAST Reveal on means your mix will sound clear anywhere.

-Q: A common term that’s used in music production can be linked to FAST Reveal, however what is a ‘bus’?
+Q: A common term that’s used in music production can be linked to FAST Reveal — so what is a ‘bus’?

 A: A ‘bus’ is a channel that puts multiple channels together.
-It’s a great way to group sounds such as melodic instruments, vocal layers, drums, etc. Processing things like this way makes things sound together and is a more efficient way of mixing, saving that precious CPU on your machine.
-With FAST Reveal in mind, you might want your vocal to sit on top of everything — bussing multiple melodics parts together, will solve this, and save you using FAST Reveal on multiple channels.
+It’s a great way to group sounds such as melodic instruments, vocal layers, drums, etc. Processing things this way groups your audio together and is a more efficient way of mixing, saving that precious CPU on your machine.
+With FAST Reveal in mind, you might want your vocal to sit on top of everything — bussing multiple melodic parts together will solve this, and save you using FAST Reveal on multiple channels.

-Try FAST Reveal for free and experience first-hand the state-of-the-art AI plugin give clarity to your instruments and mix, instantly.
+Try FAST Reveal for free and experience first-hand the state-of-the-art AI plugin that gives clarity to your instruments and mix, instantly.
 If you’re a Focusrite or Novation registered hardware owner, get 30% off your purchase.